Center for Health Equity Research and Promotion

 - To advance understanding of the determinants of the quality and equity in health and health care; and design, test, implement and evaluate interventions to improve the quality and equity of health and health care for vulnerable populations.

-- To expand collaborations and partnerships to maximize the rigor, relevance, and impact of our research.
+- To increase collaborations and partnerships, and stakeholder engagement to maximize the relevance and impact of our research.

-- To expand mentoring, training, and educational programs that enhance research career development and increase VA and national capacity for rigorous health equity and health services research.
+- To expand mentoring, training, and educational programs to increase VA capacity for HSR in high priority areas, implementation science, and partnered research.

-- To augment established organizational infrastructure to maximize CHERP capacity to conduct high impact research and support the effective translation of research into clinical practice and policy.
+- To augment infrastructure to to conduct high impact HSR, support translation of research into practice, and develop research metholds and products of value to stakeholders

 Funded Research Projects and Collaborations